Jaya One: History

 Developed and owned by Tetap Tiara Sdn Bhd, Jaya One first opened in 2008, with its Phase 1 Palm Square.

 In 2013, Jaya One was expanded with the opening of The School, Malaysia's first child enrichment mall.

-In 2018, following the closure of Palm Square (or The Palm) in March, reopened and reinvented it as The Square to further the mall.
+In 2018, following the closure of Palm Square (also known as 'The Palm') in March, reopened it as The Square to further the mall.

 In 2020, following the closure of its previous anchor tenant Cold Storage, the first "hybrid" AEON BIG hypermarket opened in July at The School.

 Stores and services

-Some of the anchor tenants currently at Jaya One include hypermarket AEON BIG, rock climbing center BUMP Bouldering, fitness center Celebrity Fitness, hardware store Mr D.I.Y., lifestyle store NOKO and co-working space Common Ground.
+Some of the anchor tenants currently at Jaya One include hypermarket AEON BIG, rock climbing center BUMP Bouldering, fitness center Celebrity Fitness, hardware store (Mr. DIY), lifestyle store (NOKO) and co-working space Common Ground.